A quick bit of history before I begin.

 Step 3: Finished Product and Further Credits

 Whilst chatting to the guy I work with, about some of his web creations and tools he uses, I came to the conclusion that it wasn't the code but the version of IE I am using.
 I'm running Windows 10 and whilst I use Opera as my default browser, I wanted to make it easy to flick between code and my remote page so stupidly chose IE instead of Edge or Opera as I (also stupidly) thought it would work with Bootstrap, W3.css and Ajax too.
 But when I got home, I fired up Opera and browsed to my ESP and 'Woo hoo', it worked for each and every button.
 Every delighted press gave me a flash on the LED.
 So now the acid test.
 Connect up the IR LED and point it at the Kenwood.
-It worked and I sat back with a beers and played with my new toy for a few minutes.
+It worked and I sat back with a beer and played with my new toy for a few minutes.

 All I needed to do now was mount it in a spare box I had lying on my desk.
 This I did with the aid of a £5 hot glue gun from Geekand some Sugru from Amazon.
-The IR LED cam from an old Sony remote and I fully expect it to burn out sooner or later but by that time, I may have found a way to integrate the ESP into the Amp using an opto-coupler or similar.
+The IR LED came from an old Sony remote and I fully expect it to burn out sooner or later but by that time, I may have found a way to integrate the ESP into the Amp using an opto-coupler or similar.
 But for now I am a happy bunny and have a working Wi-Fi remote for my good old Kenwood Hi-Fi.

 Mark Szabo: If you've done any searching for ESP8266 and IR Remote, you will already know the name;